SidingsMedia/messaging/README.md

 Note: `-t messaging` gives the container the name messaging and the tag latest.

-Docker will now download all the dependancies and then build your container.
+Docker will now download all the dependencies and then build your container.
 This may take a while.

 ## Running